patchthecode/patchthecode.github.io/MainTutorial.md

 .....
 ```

-You can also setup your autolayout constrainst for the calendar view at this point.
+After pasting the above code, do not forget to now connect this outlet to the JTAppleCalendarView on storyboard.

-##### Whats next?
+#### Whats next?
-Similar to UITableView protocols, your viewController has to conform to 2 protocols for it to work
+Similar to UITableView protocols, your ViewController has to conform to 2 protocols for it to work

 * JTAppleCalendarViewDataSource
 * JTAppleCalendarViewDelegate

 ##### Setting up the DataSource
-The data-source method is manditory.
+The data-source protocol method is manditory.
-Let's set this up now on your viewController.
-I have called my viewController simply `ViewController`.
+Let's set this up now on your ViewController class.

-I prefer setting up my protocols on my controllers using extensions to keep my code neat, but you can put it where ever youre accustomed to.
+I prefer setting up my protocols on my controllers using extensions to keep my code neat, but you can put it where ever you're accustomed to.

 The data-source protocol has only one function which needs to return a value of type `ConfigurationParameters`.
 This value requires 7 sub-values.

-- **Start boundary date**: date calendar will start from
-- **End boundary date**: date calendar will end
-- **Rows per month**: The number of rows per month you want displayed
-- **A Calendar() instance**: which you should configure to your desired time zone.
-Please configure this properly
-- **In-dates**: Generate in dates
-- **Out-Dates**: Generate out dates
-- **First day of week**: Determine which is the first day of the week to start with

 **Paste the following code in your project.**